Read all about Benjamin Moore Chantilly Lace, plus see 15+ real homes that use it!

 THAT is exactly how it works with paint undertones.
 The formula for paint shade #1 has more yellow in it than shade #2.
 This means that shade #1 will have “yellow undertones.”

-It’s not all about the paint…it’s also about the LIGHTING where the paint lives…
+If there’s one thing I know, it’s not all about the paint…it’s also about the LIGHTING where the paint lives…

 What makes the situation trickier is that paint will play off of elements in your home…the color of your trim, your countertops, furniture, carpet, the natural light from outside, the kind of lightbulbs you have and make a color look much different to the eye as these conditions vary.